josephko91/git-101/README.md

 [Git](https://git-scm.com/) is an open-source version control system.
 It can be used on a local machine, independent of Github.

-[Github](https://github.com/) is a cloud-based Git repository hosting website.
+[Github](https://github.com/) is a cloud-based Git repository hosting service.

 Git can exist without Github.
 Github cannot exist without Git.